 On the other hand, contract workers don’t get these benefits, so it’s imperative that they’re fully compensated for overtime.

-But there’s more to calculating annual work hours for employers and employees than overtime.
+But there’s more to calculating total work hours for employers and employees than overtime.
 Let’s go through those benefits.

 Understand Your Earning Power

-Employees who work by the hour will be able to make accurate estimates of their annual income by calculating how many hours they work in a year.
+Employees who work by the hour will be able to make accurate estimates of their annual income by calculating how many hours they work in a year, which helps in determining their annual salary.

 These numbers can help make things look clearer.
-For example, they get to understand if they’re being paid adequately.
+For example, they get to understand if they’re being paid adequately by calculating their annual income based on their hourly pay.

 Better Use of Leave and Time Off